sat0urn/assignments/README.md

-# assignments
-Assignments were done by Kusainov Aslan from group SE-2116
+# Assignments were done by Kusainov Aslan from group SE-2116